ellysh/video-game-bots/ClickerBots/example.md

 ### Blind Bot

 First we will implement the simplest variant of a bot.
 The bot will perform one by one steps of the hunting algorithm.
 It will not analyze a result of the performed actions.
-The bot will use keystroke emulation approach for performing game actions.
+The bot will use keystroke simulation approach for performing game actions.

 It will be helpful to consider a configuration of our Shortcut Panel before we start to write a code.
 This is a screenshot of the panel: